The Public Beds Charge explained

-In January 2014 the Government introduced new legislation for privately insured patients admitted into public hospitals through A&E which has resulted in those with health insurance being charged up to 10 times the cost of a hospital bed, often regardless of whether or not they are given private facilities or get a choice of consultant.
+In January 2014, the Government introduced new legislation for privately insured patients admitted to public hospitals through A&E which has resulted in those with health insurance being charged up to 10 times the cost of a hospital bed, often regardless of whether or not they are given private facilities or get a choice of consultant.

-- 3) The manner in which the Private Insurance Patient Form is being presented also causes great concern.
+- The manner in which the Private Insurance Patient Form is being presented also concerns us.
 We continue to receive direct feedback from members who claim to have been put under pressure to sign the waiver form on admission in emergency situations, and in some cases members have retrospectively received the waiver form by post following discharge from hospital.

 - We encourage any member with concerns regarding pressure being put on them in Public Hospitals to sign a waiver form, to contact us immediately.